-The health service fee provides for limited medical care in the University Health Center and is charged to all students taking three or more semester hours of on campus classes.
+The health service fee provides for limited medical care in the University Health Center and is charged to all students taking three or more semester hours of oncampus classes and to all students residing in the residence halls.

-The student activity fee is assessed to all students taking three or more semester hours of on campus classes.
+The student activity fee is assessed to all students taking three or more semester hours of on-campus classes and to all students residing in the residence halls.
 It provides financial support for a broad program of literary, dramatic, musical, and social activities and defrays most of the expenses of publishing the newspaper and other University publications.

-The athletic fee is charged to all students taking three or more semester hours of on campus classes.
+The athletic fee is charged to all students taking three or more semester hours of oncampus classes and to all students residing in the residence halls.
 It contributes to the financial support of inter-collegiate athletic activities.